leo-210/nvim-config/README.md

 - Add and configure the `which-key.nvim` plugin

 ## Things that might not work everywhere
-- The custom `:LuaSnipEdit` command, because it assumes the config is at `$HOME/.config/nvim` (you can change this in the `after/plugin/luasnip.lua` file
+- The custom `:EditSnippet` command, because it assumes the Nvim configuration is at `$HOME/.config/nvim` (you can change this in the `after/plugin/luasnip.lua` file